Queer: Culture and politics

-Several LGBT social movements around the world use the identifier queer, such as the Queer Cyprus Association in Cyprus and the Queer Youth Network in the United Kingdom.
+Several LGBTQ social movements around the world use the identifier queer, such as the Queer Cyprus Association in Cyprus and the Queer Youth Network in the UK.
 In India, pride parades include Queer Azaadi Mumbai and the Delhi Queer Pride Parade.
 The use of queer and Q is also widespread in Australia, including national counselling and support service Qlife and QNews.

 Other social movements exist as offshoots of queer culture or combinations of queer identity with other views.
-Adherents of queer nationalism support the notion that the LGBT community forms a distinct people due to their unique culture and customs.
+Adherents of queer nationalism support the notion that the LGBTQ community forms a distinct people due to their unique culture and customs.
 Queercore (originally homocore) is a cultural and social movement that began in the mid-1980s as an offshoot of punk expressed in a do-it-yourself style through zines, music, writing, art and film.

 The term queer migration is used to describe the movement of LGBTQ people around the world often to escape discrimination or ill treatment due to their orientation or gender expression.
 Organizations such as the Iranian Railroad for Queer Refugees and Rainbow Railroad attempt to assist individuals in such relocations.

+Flags

+A pride flag for the queer community was created in 2015, though it is not widely known.
+Its colors include blue and pink for attraction to the same gender, orange and green for non-binary people, and black and white for agender, asexual, and aromantic people.

 Art

 The label queer is often applied to art movements, particularly cinema.
-New Queer Cinema was a movement in queer-themed independent filmmaking in the early 1990s.
+New queer cinema was a movement in queer-themed independent filmmaking in the early 1990s.
 Modern queer film festivals include the Melbourne Queer Film Festival and Mardi Gras Film Festival (run by Queer Screen) in Australia, the Mumbai Queer Film Festival in India, the Asian Queer Film Festival in Japan, and Queersicht in Switzerland.
 Chinese film director Cui Zi'en titled his 2008 documentary about homosexuality in China Queer China, which premiered at the 2009 Beijing Queer Film Festival after previous attempts to hold a queer film festival were shut down by the government.

-Multidisciplinary queer arts festivals include the Outburst Queer Arts Festival Belfast in Northern Ireland, the Queer Arts Festival in Canada, and the National Queer Arts Festival in the United States.
+Multidisciplinary queer arts festivals include the Outburst Queer Arts Festival in Northern Ireland, the Queer Arts Festival in Canada, and the National Queer Arts Festival in the US.

 Television shows that use queer in their titles include the UK series Queer as Folk and its American-Canadian remake of the same name, Queer Eye, and the cartoon Queer Duck.